webAIdev/Pneumonia-Diagnosis-using-Chest-X-Ray-images-Application/README.md

 - All the models were built using **TensorFlow**.
 - I then used that best ResNet152V2 model for making inferences, by building a web application using **Flask** python framework, where a user can upload a chest x-ray image and get the diagnosis results.

 > **⚠️NOTE:** The best ResNet152V2 saved model is very large, hence is not present in this repo.
-Download it from [here](https://drive.google.com/drive/folders/1fteRsc_pIHbu9K2zSAcLQgAbUqxIqcgb?usp=sharing) [Open this link and download the entire folder].
+Download it from [here](https://drive.google.com/drive/folders/1fteRsc_pIHbu9K2zSAcLQgAbUqxIqcgb?usp=sharing) [Open this link and download the entire folder.
+You will download a ZIP file.
+Unzip it and inside it, you will find a folder called `resnet152v2_feature_extraction_final_best_model`.
+Place this folder in the root of your project.
+Note that the filename should be as it is].
 This file is required otherwise by the flask server to perform inferences.

 ## Description of files in the repo